Rigel: Spectroscopy

 Rigel's spectral type is a defining point of the classification sequence for supergiants.
 The overall spectrum is typical for a late B class star, with strong absorption lines of the hydrogen Balmer series as well as neutral helium lines and some of heavier elements such as oxygen, calcium, and magnesium.
 The luminosity class for B8 stars is estimated from the strength and narrowness of the hydrogen spectral lines, and Rigel is assigned to the bright supergiant class Ia.
 Variations in the spectrum have resulted in the assignment of different classes to Rigel, such as B8 Ia, B8 Iab, and B8 Iae.

 As early as 1888, the heliocentric radial velocity of Rigel, as estimated from the Doppler shifts of its spectral lines, was seen to vary.
 This was confirmed and interpreted at the time as being due to a spectroscopic companion with a period of about 22 days.
 The radial velocity has since been measured to vary by about 10 km/s around a mean of 21.5 km/s.

 In 1933, the Hα line in Rigel's spectrum was seen to be unusually weak and shifted 0.1 nm towards shorter wavelengths, while there was a narrow emission spike about 1.5 nm to the long wavelength side of the main absorption line.
 This is now known as a P Cygni profile after a star that shows this feature strongly in its spectrum.
 It is associated with mass loss where there is simultaneously emission from a dense wind close to the star and absorption from circumstellar material expanding away from the star.

 The unusual Hα line profile is observed to vary unpredictably.
-Around a third of the time it is a normal absorption line.
-About a quarter of the time it is a double-peaked line, that is, an absorption line with an emission core or an emission line with an absorption core.
-About a quarter of the time it has a P Cygni profile; most of the rest of the time the line has an inverse P Cygni profile, where the emission component is on the short wavelength side of the line.
+It is a normal absorption line around a third of the time.
+About a quarter of the time, it is a double-peaked line, that is, an absorption line with an emission core or an emission line with an absorption core.
+About a quarter of the time it has a P Cygni profile; most of the rest of the time, the line has an inverse P Cygni profile, where the emission component is on the short wavelength side of the line.
 Rarely, there is a pure emission Hα line.
 The line profile changes are interpreted as variations in the quantity and velocity of material being expelled from the star.
 Occasional very high-velocity outflows have been inferred, and, more rarely, infalling material.
 The overall picture is one of large looping structures arising from the photosphere and driven by magnetic fields.